-This vegan shepherd’s pie is delicious and comforting – it’s loaded with lentils, mushrooms, and other veggies.
-Perfect for a healthy dinner option!
+This vegan shepherd’s pie is delicious and filling – it’s loaded with lentils, mushrooms, and other veggies.
+A thick layer of creamy, dairy free mashed potatoes tops the vegetable layer, making this meal super cocomforting and delicious!

 What kind of comfort food do you love?
 Is it a cozy casserole?
 A creamy pasta dish?
 Something that’s rich and delicious?